Animesh1164a/Animesh1164a/README.md

-- 👋 Hi, I’m @Animesh1164a
+- 👋 Hi, I’m @Animesh Kushwaha
-- 👀 I’m interested in .web developing..
+- 👀 I’m interested in web developing..
 - 🌱 I’m currently learning python...
 - 💞️ I’m looking to collaborate on github...
 - 📫 How to reach me ..you can reach me by 21bcs1533@cuchd.in.